netdata/learn/docs/cloud/visualize/kubernetes.md

 ## Composite charts

-The Kubernetes composite charts show real-time and historical resource utilization metrics from _nodes_ within your cluster.
+The Kubernetes composite charts show real-time and historical resource utilization metrics from nodes, pods, or containers within your Kubernetes deployment.

-These composite charts behave identically to those on the rest of the [Overview](/docs/cloud/visualize/overview).
-One notably exception is that you can group Kubernetes composite charts by more than _by dimension_ and _by node_, including all of the grouping options available in the [map](#map).
+See the [Overview](/docs/cloud/visualize/overvie#definition-barw) doc for details on how composite charts work.
+These work similarly, but in addition to visualizing _by dimension_ and _by node_, Kubernetes composite charts can also be grouped by the following labels:

+- `k8s_cluster_id`
+- `k8s_container_id`
+- `k8s_container_name`
+- `k8s_controller_kind`
+- `k8s_kind`
+- `k8s_namespace`
+- `k8s_node_name`
+- `k8s_pod_name`
+- `k8s_pod_uid`

 ![Composite charts of Kubernetes metrics in Netdata Cloud](https://user-images.githubusercontent.com/1153921/106964370-3a8dd780-66ff-11eb-8858-05b2253b25c6.png)

+In addition, when you hover over a composite chart, the colors in the heat map changes as well, so you can see how certain pod/container-level metrics change over time.

 ## Caveats

 There are some caveats and known issues with the beta version of Kubernetes.

-- **No historical metrics for containers or pods**.
-Hovering over the map shows a modal with _live_ CPU, memory, disk, and networking metrics, with no ability to see metrics from outside the available window.
-The composite charts beneath the map can display historical metrics, they only aggregate data from nodes, not containers or pods.
-- **No application-specific metrics using Netdata's Kubernetes [service discovery](/guides/monitor/kubernetes-k8s-netdata#service-discovery-services-running-inside-of-pods)**.
-To see these metrics, you'll need to continue using the local Agent dashboard, which is accessible either with `kubectl port-forward netdata-parent-0 19999:19999 ` or the external IP, if you set up the Netdata Helm chart with `service.type=LoadBalancer`.
-See our [k8s installation instructions](/packaging/installer/methods/kubernetes#access-the-netdata-dashboard) for more details.
 - **No way to remove any nodes** you might have [drained](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) from your Kubernetes cluster.
 These drained nodes will be marked "unreachable" and will show up in War Room management screens/dropdowns.
+The same applies for any ephemeral nodes created and destroyed during horizontal scaling.

 ## What's next?